mayhemsloth/Label-Detect-Verify/README.md

 - To use local computation and storage to complete the model training and detection for ensuring privacy/proprietary data purposes
 - To not need to know that much Python or machine learning to utilize the recent incredible advances in computer vision

+## Limitations
-## Notable Out of Scope Features (what LDV is not):
+Notable Out of Scope Features (what LDV is not):

 - LDV is NOT a scalable solution for generic object detection.
 It is specifically for fine-tuning on a small dataset.
 It needs to learn from a high-quality, well-labeled dataset to perform well.
 - LDV does NOT support cloud-based computation for training or inference, and is not designed with "Dockerization" in mind.

-## TO DO Features:
+## To-Do List:

-- Complete a robust README, with clear Installation, Initial Setup, and Normal Usage guides, including potentially redoing all of it in Markdown (via ChatGPT?)
+- **Complete a robust README, with clear Installation, Initial Setup, and Normal Usage guides.**
-- Make the output of Test Model more user friendly.
+- **Make the output of Test Model Action more user friendly.** Right now the Test Model is basically the same as the original `test.py` script from YOLOv7, which isn't the most user-friendly output.
+The Test Model action is focused on testing a model on your test set, so I want an quick, at-a-glance summary with real examples comparing the predicted bounding boxes overlaid on the images alongside an image with the the actual ground truth bounding boxes overlaid on the images.
-- Fundamentally change the dataloader code to eliminate the temporary copying of dataset.
-The YOLOv7 dataloader code requires a very folder-specific structure for loading in the data.
+- **Fundamentally change the dataloader code to eliminate the temporary copying of dataset.** The YOLOv7 dataloader code requires a very folder-specific structure for loading in the data.
 This structure is not human-friendly for LDV purposes, as I made the decision to have a single training source folder, and a test set folder, and the validation set is randomly chosen each training run with a 70:30 split across the training source folder.
 For these reasons, my hacky solution was to simply copy the files into a temporary folder structure, and then delete the copies after they are needed.
 This feels bad and should be changed.
-- Ensure single channel images are supported by LDV (that is, histogram-like imaging works well with LabelImg GUI and YOLOv7 automatically handles the casting/copying into 3 channel dimensions)
+- **Ensure single channel images are supported by LDV** (that is, histogram-like imaging works well with LabelImg GUI and YOLOv7 automatically handles the casting/copying into 3 channel dimensions)

 ## Installation of Label-Detect-Verify

-### Windows
+### Windows (only OS verified)

 1. Install [Python](https://www.python.org/downloads/windows/), [PyQt5](https://www.riverbankcomputing.com/software/pyqt/download5), and [install lxml](http://lxml.de/installation.html).
 2. Clone the Label-Detect-Verify repository to your desired location on your machine.
+Note that this location does not need to be anywhere close to your data or anything relevant.
+You will have the chance in the program to choose where your images are stored, and where your project folder will be.
+The location will be relevant only for initial setup and launching the program.
+3. Set up a virtual environment for LDV.
+Python virtual environments are useful for isolating and managing the packages needed for any specific project, so that projects don't have conflicting requirements.
-3. Open command prompt and navigate to the Label-Detect-Verify directory.
-Then do the following commands:
+4. Open command prompt and navigate to the Label-Detect-Verify directory (using `cd` to change directories).
+Then do the following command.
+This command compiles the resources needed to run LDV properly and will only ever needed to be run once.

     ```shell
-    pyrcc4 -o libs/resources.py resources.qrc
-    # For pyqt5
     pyrcc5 -o libs/resources.py resources.qrc
     ```

+5. From the YOLOv7 repo, download the pre-trained weights (`.pt` files) for YOLOv7x, and optionally YOLOv7, YOLOv7-tiny, and YOLOv7-E6E.
+There are all slightly different model architectures. **These weight files must be placed inside the `yolov7` folder in the repository location.** These are the weights that will be the starting point for every model training run.
-4. To run the program, use the command prompt to navigate to the Label-Detect-Verify directory, activate your virtual environment, and run:
+6. To run the program, use the command prompt to navigate to the Label-Detect-Verify directory, activate your virtual environment, and run:

     ```shell
     python LDV.py
     ```

+---
+#### Below this point is the original LabelImg README file convert to Markdown, kept for historical purposes.
+---

 # About LabelImg